Skip to content

 cooking almonds

-Scoot the almonds to one side of the pan, and on the other side of the pan, add the garlic, shallots, and 1 tablespoon of butter and cook while frequently stirring for 30 to 45 seconds or until fragrant.
+Cook the aromatics: I push the almonds to one side of the pan, and on the other side I add the garlic, shallots, and 1 tablespoon of butter.
+I cook while stirring frequently for 30 to 45 seconds or until fragrant.

 cooking shallots and garlic in butter